 The nerve damage experienced by people with MS is caused by a problem with the body’s immune system.
 Our immune system defends us from harmful bacteria and viruses but, in the case of MS, it mistakenly attacks a healthy part of the body, the myelin sheath.
 This is called an autoimmune reaction.
 We do not know exactly what causes the autoimmune reaction.

-People are at a slightly increased risk of developing MS if someone in their family has MS. There also seems to be an environmental factor as MS is more common in people who live in cooler climates and less common in people who live in warmer climates near the equator.
+MS is not considered as hereditary however people are at a slightly increased risk of developing MS if someone in their family has the condition.
+Whilst genes play a part, there also seems to be an environmental factor as MS is more common in people who live in cooler climates and less common in people who live in warmer climates near the equator.

 MS is most common in younger adults and nearly three-quarters of people affected experience their first symptoms between the ages of 20 and 40 years.
 Women are two to three times more likely than men to be affected by MS.